parkermac/LO/driver/README.md

 # README for driver

-### This code is the drivers for creating forcing, running ROMS, and other jobs that require us to control complex, repetitive tasks, either for a single forecast or for a long series of days.
+### This code is the drivers for creating forcing, running ROMS, post-processing, and other jobs that require us to control complex, repetitive tasks, either for a single forecast or for a long series of days.

+---
+#### `driver_forcing.py`

+This runs any of the forcing jobs, for one or more days, for any [gtag].

 ---